GoldenL773/SWD392_CSMS_FrontEnd/IMPLEMENTATION_GUIDE.md

 ## Known Issues / Notes

-1. **TypeScript Errors:** The project uses JavaScript in `.tsx` files, so TypeScript errors are expected and won't affect runtime.
+1. **TypeScript Errors:** The project uses JavaScript in `.jsx` files, so TypeScript errors are expected and won't affect runtime.

 2. **Mock Data:** All API calls currently use mock data.
 Replace with actual backend integration.